prove-ai/observability-pipeline/user-docs/guides/quick-start.md

 - Your application sends traces (using OpenTelemetry)
 - The pipeline converts those traces into useful metrics (request rate, errors, latency)
-- You can query and visualize these metrics using the ProveAI client
+- You can query and visualize these metrics in any Prometheus-compatible tool
 - All metrics are stored for 12 months with efficient compression

 ## Quick Start